andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

+The mystery of the circular semiconductor wafer.

+The "stored program" model.

 DIY project : building my own dumb laptop / motherboard
  |
  . instruction queue/decode buffer